TDA-Jyamiti/fzz/README.md

 ## Usage

+### Using from command line

-The software runs with following command:
+The compiled software runs with following command:

 ```
 ./fzz input_filtration_file